JM3309/Data-Viz-Challenge/README.md

 These countries cover nearly a third of the world’s population and have seen or are currently seeing a range of different impacts of COVID-19.
 1. Indian Subcontinent:
-o	India
+- India
-o	Sri Lanka
+- Sri Lanka
-o	Bangladesh
+- Bangladesh
-o	Pakistan
+- Pakistan
 2. Brazil
 3. Egypt
 4. Indonesia